armanbilge/calico/docs/index.md

   - a user event, such a button click
   - a scheduled timer event
   - an I/O event, such as an HTTP response or WebSocket message
-2. An event-handler is triggered, starting (potentially concurrent) tasks to update the application state and the UI.
+2. An event handler is triggered, starting (potentially concurrent) tasks to update the application state and the UI.
 3. The UI re-renders.

 **calico** is highly-optimized for this use-case and by default schedules all tasks as so-called "microtasks".
 These microtasks have very high-priority: while there is still work to be done, the UI will not re-render and no further events will be processed.
 Only once all microtasks are complete, will the UI re-render and events will start being processed again.